-The Behavioral Research Core Laboratory is overseen by the Associate Dean for Research.
+The Behavioral Research Core Laboratory (fourth floor) is overseen by the Associate Dean for Research.
 It is designed to support behavioral (descriptive and intervention) and survey research.
-This facility includes methods technologies for the developing self-report instruments, including automated data scanning (via the TELEform system), direct computer entry programs and automated telephone assessments.
-Data management and statistical consultants are also housed in this laboratory.
-It has a research participant waiting room, a private, fully stocked physical examination room, a group intervention or focus group meeting room and spaces for research assistant data collection and management and group meeting space.
-Multiple project directors are housed in this core laboratory to allow for collaboration and consultation among investigators regarding subject recruitment, retention, data collection and management.
+It has a research participant waiting room, a private, fully stocked physical examination room, a group intervention or focus group meeting room and spaces for research assistant data collection, and management and group meeting space.
+Multiple project directors may be housed in this core laboratory to allow for collaboration and consultation among investigators regarding subject recruitment, retention, data collection and management.

 Patient Exam Rooms

-Currently there is one patient exam room located on the fourth floor and five fully equipped partitioned exam rooms on the second floor.
-The rooms are equipped with a refrigerator, exam table, phlebotomy equipment, sink and weight scales.
-In addition, there are two small waiting rooms, in which patients can complete questionnaires in small enclosed cubicles.
+Currently there is one fully equipped private patient exam room located on the fourth floor and five fully equipped partitioned exam rooms on the second floor.
+The rooms are equipped with a refrigerator, exam table, phlebotomy equipment, sink, weight scales and centrifuge.
+In addition, there are two small waiting rooms, in which patients can complete questionnaires (in small enclosed cubicles).

 Biobehavioral Research Core Laboratory

 The Biobehavioral Research Core Laboratory allows for biological measurement of human function and is currently being overseen by the Associate Dean for Research.
 The Human Performance and Respiratory Function Laboratory (approximately 2,000 sq. ft.) is equipped with state-of-the-art equipment for conducting pulmonary function tests, exercise tests and measures of body composition.
 Pulmonary function testing equipment includes multiple spirometers, a body plethysmograph, a diffusion capacity system, a single breath nitrogen washout system, a blood gas analyzer and a co-oximeter.
 The laboratory is fully equipped with transducers, signal processing instruments, recorders, custom manufactured instruments and software for measuring respiratory muscle strength and endurance.
-Exercise testing equipment includes an electronically braked cycle ergometer, a Quinton Q55 treadmill, multiple pulse oximeters, two 12 lead electrocardiographs, a Paramed automatic blood pressure monitor, and two Sensor Medics metabolic carts.
+Exercise testing equipment includes an electronically braked cycle ergometer, a Quinton Q55 treadmill, multiple pulse oximeters, two 12 lead electrocardiographs, a Paramed automatic blood pressure monitor and two Sensor Medics metabolic carts.
 The laboratory is equipped to measure isokinetic strength with a Cybex 340 isokinetic dynamometer and to measure body composition with Bioelectrical Impedance Analysis system (RJL Systems) and a Hologic QDR 4500 dual energy x-ray absorptiometry instrument.
 The laboratory is equipped with four Philips Alice NightOne home testing devices compatible with Somnolyzer scoring software.
 The devices use the same sensors recommended by the American Academy of Sleep Medicine for in-lab sleep studies.
 The device has three sensors (effort belt, cannula and oximeter) and a built-in body position sensor that provide seven channels of data (body position, pressure flow, snore, respiratory effort, SpO2, pleth and pulse rate).
 Alice NightOne provides the data necessary to differentiate between obstructive, central and positional sleep apnea.